WE ARE OPEN AND LENDING

 As you may know, the Small Business Administration (SBA) is a designated government-sponsored agency.

 This agency makes available these businesses commercial real estate loans.
-You no longer need the private mortgage lenders or mortgage brokers to get your business finance money loan.
+You no longer need private mortgage lenders or mortgage brokers to get your business finance money loan.

 Why look for a bridge loan or, worse, hard money loans?